 It is a moot point as to whether Geeta is trying Servant-leadership as just a “technique” or whether she truly believes that she, as servant-leader, should primarily be committed to enabling people to realize their potential.

-- Building community: Cannot rate with the
+- Building community: Cannot rate with the information / context of the CHOW;

 In summary, the key message is that all the ten characteristics are important and a balance is needed.
 Geeta should realize that empathy towards team members is not the over-arching characteristic of servant-leadership.